Machine learning applications for the study of AGN physical properties using photometric observations: Data

-AGN are bright in the mid-infrared (MIR, 3-30 \si{\micro}m).
+In the mid-infrared (MIR, 3-30 \si{\micro\meter}), AGNs are bright.
 The dusty torus is responsible for this thermal emission, as it absorbs shorter-wavelength photons from the accretion disk and re-emits them in the MIR.
-Although star-forming galaxies are also bright in this band, their SED is cooler and can be distinguished from those of AGN \citep{padovani_active_2017}. \ The Wide-field Infrared Survey Explorer (WISE) \citep{wright_wide-field_2010} is a satellite launched in 2009.
+Although star-forming galaxies are also bright in this band, their SED is cooler and can be distinguished from those of AGNs \citep{padovani_active_2017}. \ The Wide-field Infrared Survey Explorer (WISE) \citep{wright_wide-field_2010} is a satellite launched in 2009.
 The missions was then later extended under a new appellation, NEOWISE \citep{mainzer_preliminary_2011}.
-The combination of WISE and NEOWISE data was made available to the public with the release of the AllWISE catalogue \citep{cutri_vizier_2021}.
-The WISE survey scanned the sky at 3.4, 4.6, 12 and 22 \si{\micro}m (the bands designated as W1, W2, W3, and W4, respectively), at a depth at which the majority of the resolved 2RXS and XMMSL2 populations are to be detected \citep{salvato_finding_2018}.
-In addition to the 4 MIR magnitudes and their associated errors, we explicitly record the relative magnitudes W1-W2, W2-W3, W3-W4.
+The combination of WISE and NEOWISE data was made available to the public with the release of the AllWISE catalog \citep{cutri_vizier_2021}.
+The WISE survey scanned the sky at 3.4, 4.6, 12, and 22 \si{\micro\meter} (the bands designated as W1, W2, W3, and W4, respectively), at a depth at which the majority of the resolved 2RXS and XMMSL2 populations are to be detected \citep{salvato_finding_2018}.
+In addition to the 4 MIR magnitudes and their associated errors, we explicitly record the relative magnitudes W1-W2, W2-W3, and W3-W4.
 These values are readily available from \cite{salvato_finding_2018}, as previously mentioned.